The Memory Famine

 DRAM.
 The rapid-access memory that makes your phone responsive is the same component AI data centers need to think.
 Amazon, Google, Meta, and the other hyperscalers are building out AI infrastructure so fast they're consuming global memory supply before manufacturers can expand it.
 Counterpoint Research's Tarun Pathak said memory companies are telling phone makers to stand in line behind the data centers.2

 IDC projects 2026 shipments falling to their lowest volume since 2013.1 And here's the one I circled.
-The sub-$100 smartphone, the device that connects 171 million people, is becoming what IDC's Nabila Popal called "permanently uneconomical."1 That price tier isn't coming back.
+The sub-$100 smartphone, the device that connects 171 million people, is becoming what IDC's Nabila Popal called "permanently uneconomical."1 Not because anyone decided those people didn't matter.
+Because a data center offered more per chip.

 And the squeeze isn't just about who gets the chips.
 It's about who controls what goes into making them.
 China produces over 90 percent of the world's processed rare earths, and since April 2025, Beijing has been tightening the tap.
 Yttrium exports to the U.S. collapsed 95 percent in eight months.3 Semiconductor makers are running low on scandium, which goes into every 5G smartphone and base station.
 One chokepoint feeds another.